BrowserStackCE/examples-api-and-unit-tests-testng/README.md

   This run profile executes unit tests on BrowserStack's Test Observability.
 Please refer to your [BrowserStack dashboard](https://observability.browserstack.com/) for test results.

-### Run the whole suite of tests on BrowserStack
+### Run the whole suite of tests on BrowserStack Test Observability

-In this section, we will run the enitre test suite on Browserstack.
+In this section, we will run the Enitre test suite on Browserstack Test Observability.
 To change test capabilities for this configuration, please refer to the `browserstack.yml` file.

 - How to run the test?